labsyspharm/python-intermediate-may-institute-2025/_episodes/04-types-conversion.md

 ## Can mix integers and floats freely in operations.

 *   Integers and floating-point numbers can be mixed in arithmetic.
-    *   Python 3 automatically converts integers to floats as needed.
-(Integer division in Python 2 will return an integer, the *floor* of the division.)
+    *   Python automatically converts integers to floats as needed, for example when dividing by an integer.

 ~~~
 In [3]: 1 / 2.0